 Also of interest is that La Fargeville has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in La Fargeville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.58% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in La Fargeville is quite a bit lower than the national average among all cities of 21.84%: just 12.58% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in La Fargeville in 2022 was $15,357, which is low income relative to New York and the nation.
 This equates to an annual income of $61,428 for a family of four.
 However, La Fargeville contains both very wealthy and poor people as well.
 La Fargeville also has one of the higher rates of people living in poverty in the nation, with 40.35% of its population below the federal poverty line.